cc-archive/vocabulary-legacy/README.md

 ### Availability

-CC Vocabulary is a collection of UI components, available both as **CSS stylesheets** and **minified JS** distributed via unpkg, as well the more versatile and flexible (and preferred) **Vue components** distributed via `npm`.
+Vocabulary is a collection of UI components, available both as **CSS stylesheets** and **minified JS** distributed via unpkg, as well the more versatile and flexible (and preferred) **Vue components** distributed via `npm`.
 A lot of features available via `npm` packages might not be supported via UMD.